Activities · Last updated 2 June 2026

 Can You Go Dolphin Watching in Gibraltar?

-Multiple operators run dolphin safari boats from the marina at Ocean Village and Queensway Quay.
-Trips last about 60 to 90 minutes, and the dolphins regularly come right up to the boat, leaping and surfing the bow wave.
-It is magical for kids and adults alike.
+Trips last about 60 to 90 minutes.
+The dolphins regularly come right up to the boat and surf the bow wave.
+It is genuinely magical for children of all ages.

 Practical tips:

-- Book in advance during peak season (June to September).
-Morning trips tend to be calmer on the water.
+• Book ahead during peak season (June to September).
+Morning trips tend to offer calmer water.

-- If anyone in the family gets seasick, take precautions.
-The bay is usually calm, but it is still open water.
+• If anyone in the family is prone to motion sickness, take precautions.
+The bay is usually sheltered but it is still open water.

-- Bring sun cream, hats, and water.
-There is limited shade on most boats.
+• Bring sun cream, hats, and water.
+Shade is limited on most boats.

 Are There Good Beaches for Kids in Gibraltar?

-Eastern Beach is the largest and most popular.
-It has a wide stretch of sand, calm water, lifeguards in summer, and a beach bar where you can grab drinks and snacks while the kids play.
-There is a car park right next to it, which is a big plus when you are carrying half a house worth of beach gear.
+Eastern Beach is the largest and most practical: wide sandy stretch, calm water, lifeguards in summer, a beach bar, and a car park directly adjacent.
+If you are carrying a full kit of beach gear, this is the easiest option.

-Sandy Bay sits just south of Catalan Bay and is the quietest of the three.
-Less busy, more relaxed, ideal if you want a peaceful afternoon without the crowds.
+Sandy Bay, just south of Catalan Bay, is the quietest of the eastern beaches.
+Less busy and more relaxed, ideal for a calm afternoon without the crowds.

 Practical tips:

-- Eastern Beach has the best facilities (showers, toilets, lifeguards).
-Catalan Bay has restaurants but fewer public amenities.
+• Eastern Beach has the best facilities: showers, toilets, and lifeguards.
+Catalan Bay has excellent food but fewer public amenities.

-- Parking at Catalan Bay is very limited.
-Arrive early in summer or prepare to walk from the overflow areas.
+• Parking at Catalan Bay is very limited in summer.
+Arrive early or be prepared to walk from further up the road.

-- The water is warmest from June to October, but even in spring the Mediterranean side is pleasant for a paddle.
+• The water is warmest from June to October, but even in spring the Mediterranean side is pleasant for paddling.

-- Jellyfish occasionally appear in late summer.
-Ask locals or lifeguards before you get in.
+• Jellyfish can appear in late summer.
+Check with locals or lifeguards before swimming.

 What Can Kids Do at the Alameda Wildlife Conservation Park?